xp44mm/Notebook/F#/Programming with Objects.md

 ### Defining Partially Implemented Class Types

-In this chapter, you’ve seen how to define concrete types, such as Vector2D in Listings 6-2 and 6-3, and you’ve seen how to define object interface types, such as IShape in Listing 6-5.
-Sometimes it’s useful to define types that are halfway between these types: partially concrete types.
+In this chapter, you've seen how to define concrete types, such as Vector2D in Listings 6-2 and 6-3, and you've seen how to define object interface types, such as IShape in Listing 6-5.
+Sometimes it's useful to define types that are halfway between these types: partially concrete types.
 Partially implemented types are class types that also have abstract members, some of which may be unimplemented and some of which may have default implementations.
 For example, consider the following class:

 ```F#
 /// A type whose members are partially implemented